 If the bacteria on your skin aren’t making enough fatty acids or peptides, a topical product with fatty acids can give it a boost, says Gallo.

-Both prebiotics and probiotics can be used orally (like in a pill) or topically (like in a cream).
-Postbiotics are used topically.
+Prebiotics, probiotics, and postbiotics can be used orally (like in a pill) or topically (like in a cream).